-Referrals and Prior Authorizations are the bane of existence for most referral coordinators in health systems throughout the United States.
+Referrals and Prior Authorizations are a headache for most referral coordinators in health systems throughout the United States.

 Here are a few statistics that are increasing the risk to your healthcare organization, your patients, providers, and the bottom line.

 1/3 of Patients and $1.7M

 - A third of patients are referred to specialists each year.
 Each referring provider represents $1.7 million in potential revenue for destination providers.
 What is getting in the way of a strong referral network?

 - Nearly 20M referrals are considered clinically inappropriate each year.
 Increasing risk of payment denial or delay.

 - 46% of faxed referrals never result in a scheduled patient visit.